Skip to main content

 Why it matters

-Approximately 9 percent of K–12 students are considered English learners.
-In 2017, the national adjusted cohort graduation rate (ACGR) for students with limited English proficiency was approximately 66 percent—a 19-point difference from the overall ACGR of 85 percent.
-One analysis of labor market outcomes shows that English-proficient workers earn 25 to 40 percent more than individuals with limited English proficiency.
+About 9 percent of K–12 students are considered English learners.
+In 2017, the national adjusted cohort graduation rate (ACGR) for students with limited English proficiency was about 66 percent—a 19-point difference from the overall ACGR of 85 percent.
+One analysis of labor market outcomes showed that English-proficient workers earn 25 to 40 percent more than workers with limited English proficiency.
 A survey of low-wage workers by the Harvard Business School indicates that English language fluency is helpful in achieving upward mobility in the workplace.
 Disaggregating outcomes for English learners is required for accountability in grades K–12 under the Every Student Succeeds Act (ESSA).

 What to know about measurement

-In pre-K and K–12, students with a home language other than English must be assessed for their English proficiency.
+In pre-K and K–12, schools must assess students with a home language other than English for their English proficiency.
 Students who do not meet local English proficiency standards are classified as English language learners, and their proficiency (and status as an English learner) is reassessed each academic year.
-In addition to tracking students’ current status as an English learner, some systems further disaggregate data by whether a student was ever an English learner (which includes students who have been reclassified), is a newcomer English learner (enrolled for less than four years in U.S. schools), or is a long-term English learner (classified as an English learner for more than five years).
+In addition to tracking students’ current status as an English learner, some systems further disaggregate data by whether a student was ever an English learner (which includes students who have been reclassified), is a newcomer English learner (enrolled for fewer than four years in U.S. schools), or is a long-term English learner (classified as an English learner for more than five years).
 In postsecondary and workforce contexts, the federal government defines limited English proficiency as “individuals who do not speak English as their primary language and who have a limited ability to read, speak, write, or understand English.”
-These individuals may be entitled to receive language support from federal and state agencies.
+These individuals could be entitled to receive language support from federal and state agencies.

 Source frameworks